lasanthamudalige/codewars-c/README.md

-# codewars-c
- Code wars challenges using C languag
+# Codewars challenges using C language